SecretFox/MissionAlerts/README.md

 Also changes agent icon color and adds a tooltip to it when missions are available.

 ### Options
-`/option MissionAlerts_IgnoreOutstanding true`[Default False], if enabled gear/vanity bags that require outstanding success get ignored.
+`/option MissionAlerts_IgnoreOutstanding true`[Default False], if enabled gear bags that require outstanding success get ignored.
 By default all of these are true, set to false to disable them.
 `/option MissionAlerts_Urgent true` Enable urgent mission alerts
 `/option MissionAlerts_Vanity true` Enable Vanity Bag alerts